Post

 Week 1 (October 15, 2024)

 We start out by introducing ourselves, followed by a breakdown of the logistics of the course.
+Details are found on the slides, here.

 Week 2 (October 22, 2024)